bpesquet/mlcourse/labs/classify_common_images/README.md

 # Classify common images

-The goal of this lab is to train a neural network to classify color images.
+The goal of this lab is to train a neural network to classify common images.

 ## Dataset

-The [CIFAR10 dataset]() consists of 60,000 32x32 colour images in 10 classes, with 6,000 images per class.
+The [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) consists of 60,000 32x32 colour images in 10 classes, with 6,000 images per class.
 The classes are completely mutually exclusive.
 There are 50,000 training images and 10,000 test images.

 ![Training outcome](images/cifar10.png)